 U.S. state, Connecticut is also known as the Constitution State.
 Connecticut lies in southern New England and is primarily made up of rural areas with small towns and larger cities that are strung out along the coast.

-It’s the coastal areas that are Connecticut’s main tourist draw, with the quaintly-named city of Mystic being famous for its Seaport Museum of centuries-old ships and the majestic beluga whales that you’ll see on display at Mystic Aquarium.
+It’s the coastal areas that are Connecticut’s main tourist draw, with the quaintly-named city of Mystic being famous for its Seaport Museum of centuries-old ships and the exotic fish that you’ll see on display at Mystic Aquarium.
 During your stay, you must take a trip down the coast to the 250-mile Long Island Sound and the city of New Haven to visit the Peabody Museum of Natural History.
 Yale University is located here too.
 Delaware is another Northeast State that’s popular with dog lovers.

 Connecticut’s favorite dog breed is the beagle, but all kinds are welcome in this dog-loving state.
 So, if you’re planning on taking a vacation here with your pup, you’re both assured of a warm welcome.